Flyvs/Game/README.md

 ## EDITING CODE

-- remember to install a package to convert the script into an exe (for example [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/))
+- remember to install a package to convert the script into an exe (for example [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/)).
+Detailed explanation on how to do so exactly coming soon

 Set this to true if you want to export the script as an exe.
-Detailed explanation coming soon

 ```
 Game.export = False